Bry50/Bry50.github.iocopy/Home Assistant on Smartphone.md

 The setup is surprisingly simple (once you know how...).
 There is only one installation program, no rooting required.
 Installing everything is quite straight forward; about 1 hour if nothing goes wrong (but then I have been through it many many times).

 Tweaking the power supply is more intricate.
 PostmarkerOS usually doesn't have power management properly implemented.
 Make sure you start with a charged battery.
 Once implemented, in Home assistant, we can fully control the battery.
-I found after about 9 months my battery was degrading, even when I limited the charge to about 10%.   disconnect it!
+I found after about 9 months my battery was degrading, even when I limited the charge to about 10%.
+So I tweaked the system to totally  disconnect it!

 For a simple server, we don't need display, audio, nor the phone functions.
 The essentials are a power supply and wifi; Bluetooth is a nice to have.